-Badly infested grain may require fumigation (release of a poisonous gas into the stored grain mass).
-Fumigation of large volume storage facilities is a specialized and potentially hazardous procedure.
+Badly infested grain may require fumigation (release of poisonous gas into the stored grain mass).
+Fumigation of large-volume storage facilities is a specialized and potentially hazardous procedure.
 Contact local experts for guidance and materials.

 - aluminum phosphide (PH3 Alp Fumigant Tablets and others)—The tablet or pellet formulations are most suitable for farm applications; consult label for directions.

 - Solid aluminum phosphide formulations release hydrogen phosphide (phosphine) gas when exposed to moisture and heat.
 Warm, humid air accelerates the reaction while cool, dry air slows it down.
 The reaction starts slowly, gradually accelerates, and then tapers off.

 - Aluminum phosphide tablets and pellets may be applied to the grain mass by probing them below the grain surface, adding them as the grain is turned, or placing them in the aeration ducts below the grain mass.
 Treatment while turning the grain generally is not feasible in on-farm storage, and often alternative methods must be used to treat the grain in place.

 - In shallow bins, tablets may be probed into the grain using a 5- to 7-foot-long hollow tube, designed for this purpose.
 These tubes can be purchased or made from electrical conduit or plastic pipe, according to distributor recommendations.

 - Sealing the bin is the single most important step in fumigation.
 Properly sealing grain bins before fumigation is essential for reaching and maintaining the required combination of gas concentration and exposure time necessary to kill grain pests.